All submissions are due by March 27, 2018.

-The Artistic Discovery Contest is open to all high school students in the 7th District.
+The Congressional Art Contest is open to all high school students in the 7th District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.